-As an avid performer of the Bach, Handel, and Mozart repertoire, Tina has sung in major works by these composers as well as other works representative of these periods.
-These have included Emira in the American premier of Handel’s Siroe with the Handel Week Festival of Oak Park and the title role of Handel’s Esther (HWV 50a) with the Callipygian Players with period instruments.
-Her passion for Bach earned her a fellowship with the Bach Aria Festival & Institute in Stony Brook, NY, where she was able to prime fourteen Bach cantata arias.
-Other significant works include the Bach Magnificat and Vivaldi Gloria with the Riverside Presbyterian Church, Handel’s Messiah with the DuPage Symphony Orchestra and with St Ignatius, the Second Woman in Purcell’s Dido & Aeneas with the Music of the Baroque, the role of Clarice in Haydn’s The World of the Moon, and various Baroque chamber works.
+As an avid performer of Bach, Handel, and Mozart, Tina has performed major works by these composers (as well as other works representative of these periods) including Emira/Handel's Siroe with the Handel Week Festival of Oak Park (American premiere), the title role of Handel's Esther (HWV 50a) with the Callipygian Players with period instruments, and soloist with the Bach Week Festival performing Bach's Kaffee Cantata (BWV 211).
+Her passion for Bach earned her a fellowship with the Bach Aria Festival & Institute in Stony Brook, NY, where she was able to prime numerous Bach cantata arias.
+Other significant works include the Bach Magnificat and Vivaldi Gloria with the Riverside Presbyterian Church, Handel's Messiah with the DuPage Symphony Orchestra and with St Ignatius, the Second Woman in Purcell's Dido & Aeneas with the Music of the Baroque, the role of Clarice in Haydn's The World of the Moon, and various Baroque chamber works.
 Possessing a voice tailor-made for Mozart, she has performed the Mozart Requiem with the Northwest Indiana Symphony Orchestra and New Philharmonic Orchestra, Despina in Così fan tutte, and in The Marriage of Figaro as Susanna with DuPage Opera Theater and as Barbarina with the Florentine Opera in Milwaukee.
-Her clear voice also lends itself to the music of English and American composers, having performed Tytania in Britten’s A Midsummer Night’s Dream as well as the cover for the Bride in the world premiere of William Bolcom and Robert Altman’s opera, A Wedding, at the Lyric Opera of Chicago.
+Her clear voice also lends itself to the music of English and American composers, having performed Tytania in Britten's A Midsummer Night's Dream as well as the cover for the Bride in the world premiere of William Bolcom and Robert Altman's opera, A Wedding, at the Lyric Opera of Chicago.

 She received her Master of Music from Boston University (scholarship recipient), her Bachelor of Music and German minor from DePauw University, where she was the recipient of nine awards and scholarships in performance and German and where she was also invited back to teach as an adjunct instructor in voice and music theory, and a Certificato di Frequenza, pre-intermedio, for intensive Italian language study in Rome.